seblucas/www-blog/content/en/tips/dvdauthor-create-dvd.md

-/*
+---
-Title: How to create a dvd structure with a mpg file
+title: "How to create a dvd structure with a mpg file"
-Description:
-Author: Sébastien Lucas
-Date: 2011/02/07
-Robots: noindex,nofollow
-Language: en
-Tags: multimedia,tips
-*/
+date: 2011-02-07
+tags: [multimedia,tips]
+slug: dvdauthor-create-dvd
+aliases: [/en/tips/dvdauthor-create-dvd]
+---
 # How to create a dvd structure with a mpg file

 First, you'll need dvdauthor :